Rekihyt/Sifu/README.md

   - Computation is a pattern match

-  - A computation returns 0, 1, or many values

   - No turing completeness, everything terminates by matching entries less than (or recursive/equal, but with structural simplification) to themselves